vishaljula/Jobzippy/LOADING_EXTENSION.md

 4. **Load the extension**:
    - Click "Load unpacked" button
-   - Navigate to the `dist` folder in your Jobzippy project
+   - Navigate to the `ui/dist` folder in your Jobzippy project
-   - Select the `dist` folder and click "Select"
+   - Select the `ui/dist` folder and click "Select"

 5. **Verify installation**:
    - You should see "Jobzippy" in your extensions list